LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-mixed-curvature-VAEs.md

 It might seem like a bit of an abstraction, and cards on the table oh boi it is, but you likely already think somewhat in terms of surfaces and curves already. e.g.

 - You're driving on the road, technically the houses on the side of the street are on the surface you reside on, but while you're driving, they _shouldn't_ exist.
-- You exist on a sphere (although idk, if I have any readers that are astronauts hit me up).
+- To a very close approximation, you exist on a sphere (although idk, if I have any readers that are astronauts hit me up).
 You technically reside in 3D space however, if a person is flying a plane a very long distance (say Melbourne to Sapporo) you won't tell them the downwards coordinate to go straight through the Earth! (we are thinking in terms of _spherical_ spaces here)
-- When playing a video game, e.g. Super Mario, that world to the player exists as a 2D space, although to Mario and co.
-I'm sure they would think they're going in a straight line.
+- When playing a video game, e.g. Super Mario, that world to the player exists as a 2D space, although to Mario and co, I'm sure they would think they're going in a straight line.
+So to them, they are moving in a 2D embedding in a 3D ambient space.
 - You can imagine navigating social media as some weird object.
 Everyone is friends or follows Obama, so you can think that Obama is close to everyone.
-But just because two people follow Obama, doesn't mean that they are friends or follow each other at all (this is a behaviour that is common in _hyperbolic_ spaces)
+But just because two people follow Obama, doesn't mean that they are friends or follow each other at all (this is a behaviour that is common in _hyperbolic_ spaces).
-- I'm sure you get the point by now.

 <div style="text-align: center;">